Sunday, May 26, 2013

 |Cloudy Nights surfing.|

-When sundown came, there was still plenty of clouds, but they slowly, ever so slowly, began to wander off.
+When sundown came, there were still plenty of clouds, but they slowly, ever so slowly, began to wander off.
 Before long, Polaris popped out and I did a rough polar alignment, sighting the star in the hollow bore of the CG5’s RA axis.
 A little more waiting and there were enough stars to do a go-to alignment.
 That was where I ran into a slight snag.
 I’d aligned the Edge's finder at Pat’s, but I had no doubt bumped it when I removed it to put the scope in the case.
-The mount is nice, and is the first removable finder-mount I’ve seen from Celestron, but its two-screws-and-a spring-loaded-peg adjusters design means you can knock it out of alignment if you are not careful.
+The mount is nice, and is the first easily removable finder-mount I’ve seen from Celestron, but its two-screws-and-a spring-loaded-peg adjusters design means you can knock it out of alignment if you are not careful.
 I intend to supplement the finder, at least, with a Rigel Quick Finder shortly.

 I sent the scope to Procyon, which was bright and in the clear, and with a little slewing around with the Logitech Wireless Wingman gamepad I use as an HC thanks to NexRemote, I eventually got the way out of focus disk of the star on the screen of the little DVD player that serves as the Mallincam's display.
 Would I be able to get it into focus?
 Yep.
 The scope focused with the Meade f/3.3 with travel to spare.
 I noted that focus shift was minimal to the point of being almost non-existent.
 Procyon nice and small, I adjusted the finder, did the second alignment star and four Calibration stars, ran the Polaris polar alignment routine, redid the go-to alignment, and was finally ready to rock and roll.